Lights and Shadows (1914 film): Plot

-Eve, a poor flower girl, learns that her mother, a singer, had married Bentley (Lon Chaney), the son of a rich man, but Bentley's father disinherited him for marrying a stage performer.
+Eve, a poor flower girl, learns that her mother, a singer, had married Bentley, the son of a rich man, but Bentley's father disinherited him for marrying a stage performer.
 So Bentley deserted his wife the night Eve was born, leaving the young mother penniless, and their nurse Matilde raised the girl after her mother died.
 When the old nurse falls ill, Eve gets a job in a cafe selling flowers to raise money to help the nurse.
 There she meets Victor Austin who makes advances towards her, but she manages to escape from him.
 When she returns home, she finds the nurse dead.

 Eve discovers some old letters that she thinks could aid her in locating her deadbeat father.
 Along the way, she is robbed of her ticket and all of her money and joins up with a theatrical troupe who feel sorry for her.
 The star of the company, James Gordon, falls in love with her, but she learns that he is married and runs away.
 Gordon later receives an important offer from the New York stage.
 Meanwhile Eve manages to find her father Bentley who has since come into great wealth.
 He plans to force Eve to marry the loutish Victor Austin, but then Eve learns that Gordon's wife, who never really loved him, has died.
 Gordon is now free to remarry.
 Eve travels to New York and finds Gordon at the New York theatre where they are happily reunited.